Revolution-Game-Creation-Group/200wordrpg.github.io/finalists.md

 ```

-# Gods of Darkness, Gods of Light"
+# Gods of Darkness, Gods of Light